 Quickstart

-This quickstart guide will help you get the slurm-bridge running and configured with your existing Slurm cluster.
+This quickstart guide will help you get slurm-bridge running and configured with your existing cluster.

 # slurm.conf